esl/MongoosePush/README.md

 ### Swagger

-If for some reason you need `Swagger` spec for this `RESTful` service, there is swagger endpoint available at `HTTP` path `/swagger.json`
+If for some reason you need `Swagger` spec for this `RESTful` service, there is a swagger endpoint available via an `HTTP` path `/swagger.json`

 ### Just tell me what to send already